6 Psychological Pricing Strategies With Examples

 The psychology behind this way of setting prices is relatively simple.
 People tend to read from left to right, so when you put a price of 19.99 it appears lower than 20 because customers will most likely read only the digits on the left side.

-Nine ending pricing is the most common tactic, as you already noticed.
+Nine-ending pricing is the most common tactic, as you already noticed.
 It is so widespread that it’s almost impossible to go shopping and not see it everywhere.
 However, this caused people to create some sort of guard when it comes to this kind of pricing.
 Nowadays, when a customer sees a price ending in 9, he may feel like you are trying to trick him since the tactic is so common.
-This is why many retailers in recent years are trying to avoid this situation by setting prices to .98 or .95 or even .90.
+This is why many retailers in recent years are trying to avoid this situation by setting prices to .98, .95, or even .90.
 It makes no difference but there is a chance the customer is not going to notice or feel the same way he would if the price was ending with a 9.
-We looked into the Price2Spy App to find an example: you can see that the product price was ending with 99 and then it switched to 90.
+We looked into the Price2Spy App to find an example: you can see that the product price ended with 99 and then it switched to 90.

 2. Prestige pricing

-Prestige pricing or premium pricing is the tactic of setting the price in a manner to make the customers feel like they are buying a premium product and getting more features for the given price.
+Prestige pricing or premium pricing is the tactic of setting the price in a manner that makes the customers feel like they are buying a premium product and getting more features for the given price.
 The prices are always higher than for the “regular” product and they are almost always rounded, so it is similar to rounded pricing.

-The psychology behind this trick is to make the customer feel like they are not “cheap” or not “saving where you shouldn’t save”, Marketing strategy is to make customers believe that they are buying a better product that will provide more options, last longer or simply make them feel better, as a status symbol – because you don’t want to buy a diamond ring and still feel cheap about it.
+The psychology behind this trick is to make the customer feel like they are not “cheap” or not “saving where you shouldn’t save” The marketing strategy is to make customers believe that they are buying a better product that will provide more options, last longer or simply make them feel better, as a status symbol – because you don’t want to buy a diamond ring and still feel cheap about it.

 3. Creating an urgency